cnLixianChen/cnlixianchen.github.io/_pages/about.md

 Hi!
 I am **Lixian Chen**, an undergraduate student at **Guangdong University of Technology**.

-My research interests include **Data Mining**, **Computer Vision**, and related topics in machine learning.
+My research focuses on **multimodal learning**, **vision-language models**, and **model adaptation under distribution shift**.
+Recently, I have been working on topics such as test-time adaptation, low-rank adaptation for large language models, and geometric learning in hyperbolic spaces.

 ## About Me

-I am currently focused on academic research and project work.
-This homepage collects my publications, research interests, and selected academic activities.
+I am currently engaged in research on robust and generalizable machine learning models.
+This homepage summarizes my recent work, including publications and ongoing research projects.

 ## Publications